Breaking Barriers, Reuniting Families, Restoring Hope

 Project Background

 When unaccompanied immigrant children are apprehended by immigration officials after entering the U.S., they are transferred to the custody of the Office of Refugee Resettlement (ORR), where they remain until they have been approved for release to a viable “sponsor” in the U.S. The sponsors, who are family members or other loved ones of the children, must undergo a rigorous vetting process, which can be confusing and frightening to navigate alone.
-Most unaccompanied children have a family member in the U.S. who can receive them, and for nearly half of these children, the family member is a parent.
+Most unaccompanied children have a family member in the U.S. who can receive them, and for nearly half of these children, the family member is their biological parent.
 Many of these children have entered the U.S. after fleeing violence and persecution in their countries of origin.

 The majority of unaccompanied minors are held in ORR shelters, but in times of influx, they are often held in Emergency Intake Sites — large, warehouse-like facilities — that are not appropriate or safe for children, and where staff are not equipped or trained to properly care for them or manage their release process.
 The suffering that these already-traumatized children experience in custody compounds each day that they are detained.

-So, in the midst of the largest influx of unaccompanied minors to date in the spring of 2021, VECINA launched the ReUnite project with the aim of helping the loved ones of detained unaccompanied children seek their release and reunite with them more quickly.
+In the midst of the largest influx of unaccompanied minors to date in the spring of 2021, VECINA launched the ReUnite project with the aim of helping the loved ones of detained unaccompanied children seek their release and reunite with them more quickly.
 These sponsors would contact VECINA to inform us that they needed help with the reunification process, and through ReUnite, we would assign a team to assist them, generally consisting of a pro bono attorney, an administrative support volunteer, and an interpreter.

 As the influx of 2021 subsided, we began to receive ReUnite referrals that were more complex than the cases we originally placed, which usually followed a similar pattern.
 Now, most of the cases we place are of sponsors who are struggling with the reunification process because they are experiencing particular barriers.
 Some sponsors do not receive the necessary interpretation services from the government in their language.
 Others may struggle to complete all of the documentation requirements.
 Others may have been denied the release of their child for reasons that are not in line with government policy.
 In all of these cases, ReUnite is there to help sponsors overcome the barriers to a successful reunification.